hoangnguyen71194/protect-plus/README.md

 - **API Routes**: RESTful endpoints for client-side data fetching and order synchronization
 - **React Query (TanStack Query)**: Client-side state management and caching for optimal data fetching and synchronization

+#### Why Direct Webhooks Instead of GCP?

+For our current scale (~1000 orders/day), we use Shopify webhooks directly rather than routing through GCP services (Pub/Sub, Cloud Functions) because:

+- **Simplicity**: Direct webhook endpoints in Next.js are easier to develop, test, and maintain
+- **Cost**: No additional GCP service fees or infrastructure overhead
+- **Performance**: Lower latency with immediate processing, no queue delays
+- **Reliability**: Shopify automatically retries failed webhooks, which is sufficient for our needs

+If we scale significantly (10,000+ orders/day) or need complex event processing, we can migrate to GCP services later.

 ### Sync Strategy

 #### Smart Sync Selection